barryclark/jekyll-now/_posts/2021-1-14-january2021update.md

 ![](https://raw.githubusercontent.com/zotbins/zbceblog/master/images/jan2021-images/feedback_loop.png)

-There are actually a bunch of ways and ZotBins has explored options in this past such as introducing point systems for a leaderboard or even converting the points into some sort of crypto currency.
-Anyways there are plenty of ways that ZotBins can utilize gamification so stay tuned as the project continues to expand!
+There are actually a bunch of ways ZotBins has explored options in the past such as introducing point systems for a leaderboard or even converting the points into some sort of crypto currency.
+Anyway, there are plenty of ways that ZotBins can utilize gamification so stay tuned as the project continues to expand!

 For more ideas in applying gamification principles watch Katie Patrick's video [Five Easy Low Tech Gamification Techniques: How to Save the World](https://www.youtube.com/watch?v=PjeKUbzffCs)

 ----
 It's already been a pretty busy month for me, but I hope to make some more significant progress and finish phase 3 soon!
+I've been dealing with a lot of logistical stuff this month so I haven't been as active in developing the project.
+However, I've been getting a lot of help!
+Huge shout out to Aishwarya Bhandari and Patrick Nguyen for contributing to the [ZBCE API Repository](https://github.com/zotbins/zbce_api).
 Stay tuned and have a great day!

 -- Owen Y.